-M. Separation of Duties Policy
+M. Separation of Duties Policy (not counted in page limit)

 The applicant must state how the organization separates financial transactions and duties among people within the organization in order to prevent fraud or waste.
 This may be a statement that already exists as a formal policy of the organization, or the applicant may create the statement for purposes of the application.
 The applicant should state which of these situations apply.